Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: TNAS-ER Framework

 \subsection{Preliminary}

-\textbf{Neural Dynamics of TTFS Spiking Neurons:} In TTFS SNNs, information is encoded in the precise timing of spikes.
-Given the spike times $t_j^{n-1}$ of presynaptic neurons $j$ in the previous layer, the membrane potential $V_i^{n}$ of neuron $i$ in layer $n$ updates as \cite{stanojevic2024high}:
+\textbf{TTFS Spiking Neurons:} In TTFS SNNs, information is encoded by spike timing.
+Given the spike timing $t_j^{n-1}$ of presynaptic neurons $j$, the membrane potential $V_i^{n}$ of neuron $i$ in layer $n$ updates as \cite{stanojevic2024high}:

-where $W_{ij}^{(n)}$ is the synapse weight from neuron $j$ to neuron $i$, $\tau_c$ is the time constant, and $H$ denotes the Heaviside function, which equals $1$ for positive arguments and $0$ otherwise. $t_{\min}^{(n)}$ and $t_{\max}^{(n)}$ define the temporal bounds of the two membrane potential phases.
-As illustrated in Figure~\ref{fig:TTFS}, the membrane potential starts from zero and increases with incoming spikes before $t_{\min}^{(n)}$.
-At $t_{\min}^{(n)}$, its slope switches to a constant value of 1, defining the $B$1 model~\cite{stanojevic2024high}.
-When the potential $V_{i}^{(n)}$ reaches the threshold $\vartheta_{i}^{(n)}$, neuron $i$ emits a spike at $t_{i}^{(n)}$ and enters a refractory period, ensuring that each neuron fires at most once.
+where $W_{ij}^{(n)}$ denotes the synapse weight, $\tau_c$ is the time constant, and $H$ denotes the Heaviside function. $t_{\min}^{(n)}$ and $t_{\max}^{(n)}$ define the temporal bounds of the two phases, with $t_{min}^{(n)} = t_{max}^{(n-1)}$.
+As illustrated in Figure~\ref{fig:TTFS}, the membrane potential integrates incoming spikes before $t_{\min}^{(n)}$, then increases linearly with a slope of 1, defining the $B$1 model~\cite{stanojevic2024high}.
+A neuron fires when $V_{i}^{(n)} \geq \vartheta_{i}^{(n)}$ and then enters a refractory period, ensuring that each neuron fires at most once.

+\textbf{Mapping Between TTFS SNN and ReLU ANN:} Under the above model, a bidirectional mapping can be established between TTFS SNNs and their counterpart ReLU ANNs with the same architecture \cite{stanojevic2024high}.
+The firing time is linearly related to the ReLU activation $x_i^{(n)}$: